 Gratitude for sex positivity

 Empowering women around their authentic sexuality is an important part of female empowerment in general.
-To all the people who have advocated for women’s sexual pleasure and desire to be honored and celebrated, I’m appreciative.
+I’m deeply appreciative to the people who have advocated for women’s sexual pleasure and desire to be honored and celebrated.
 At the same time, it’s important to connect with authentic sexuality rather than the misguided, often patriarchal version of female sexuality promoted by hookup culture.

 You can honor your authentic desire, and pleasure, by getting clear on your sexual needs and boundaries.
 Part of empowerment is ensuring you are honoring your right to self-protection.
 When it comes to casual sex, you may self-protect by not having it if this is what feels right for you.
 Or maybe you self-protect by expecting your sexual health is respected through safer sex practices.
 Self-protection may also look like ending a casual sex relationship if you discover you, or they, want something more committed and this feeling isn’t reciprocated.
 Whatever feels right for you, I celebrate!